REGISTRATION IS NOW OPEN! CLICK HERE TO RESERVE YOUR SPOT.

 Black Student Summit

-A half-day gathering to connect and uplift members of Black Student Unions & Associations, Advisors, School administrators and allies that support them as they fight for equity and justice.
+A full-day gathering to connect and uplift members of Black Student Unions & Associations, Advisors, School administrators and allies that support them as they fight for equity and justice.
+The 3rd annual summit is scheduled for March 23, 2024.
+Get notified when registration opens.

 Amplify Black Youth Voices Across Delaware.